 8.4 Existing or Potential Land Use Conflicts

-Interstate 39, which bisects the Town of Hancock, also separates land uses.
-West of I-39, a majority of the land area is irrigated cropland while east of the interstate there are mostly woodland and DNR properties.
 Throughout the Town, there are single-family residences and small commercial operations.
-The only potential land use conflicts are the active quarry operations located near the interstate south of CTH C. These uses tend produce noise and heavy-vehicle traffic.
+The only potential land use conflict is the active quarry operation located on Badger Drive.
+This use can produce noise and heavy-vehicle traffic.